1984 Oldsmobile Omega sedan

 In its final year, Oldsmobile’s Omega variant of GM’s X-car received few changes.
 The grille now consisted of horizontal stripes with vertical park/signal lamps, and there were new bumper treatments.

-The Omega’s standard powertrain continued to be an LR8 “Iron Duke” 92 bhp 2.5 liter/151 ci inline four with electronic fuel injection paired with a four-speed manual transmission.
+The Omega’s standard powertrain continued to be an LR8 “Iron Duke 92 bhp 2.5 liter/151 ci inline four with electronic fuel injection paired with a four-speed manual transmission.
 Powertrain options included the LE2 112 bhp 2.8 liter/173 ci V6 ($250) and a three-speed automatic transmission ($425).
-Mileage with the 2.8 liter V6 and the automatic was 21 city/33 highway by the standards of the day (17/24 by today’s standards).
+Mileage with the 2.8 liter V6 and the automatic was 21 city/33 highway by the day’s standards (17/24 by today’s measures).
 With a 14.6-gallon fuel tank, an Omega’s owner could expect a range of between 270 and 350 miles with a 10% fuel reserve.

-Standard equipment on the $7,832 (about $19,900 in 2019 dollars) Oldsmobile Omega sedan included front-wheel-drive, power front disc/rear drum brakes, P185/80R13 steel-belted radial tires (now a trailer size) on 13-inch wheels, deluxe wheel discs, custom bench seating, and a fold-down center armrest.
+Standard equipment on the $7,832 (about $24,700 in 2025 dollars) Oldsmobile Omega sedan included front-wheel-drive, power-assisted rack and pinion steering, power front disc/rear drum brakes, P185/80R13 steel-belted radial tires (now a trailer size) on 13-inch wheels, Deluxe wheel discs, Custom bench seating, and a fold-down center armrest.

-Moving up to the $8,104 Omega Brougham added a stand-up hood ornament, lower bodyside moldings, and a deluxe steering wheel.
+Moving up to the $8,104 Omega Brougham added a stand-up hood ornament, a pillar applique molding, lower bodyside moldings, carpeted lower door panels, and a Deluxe steering wheel.

 Exterior and mechanical options on all Omegas included a glass-panel sunroof ($300), power steering, and high-capacity cooling.
 Inside, cruise control, power windows, and a four-season air conditioner were available.

-I haven’t seen an Omega on the streets in well over a decade and they rarely show up in the Hemming’s Motor News classifieds or eBay Motors.
+I haven’t seen an Omega on the streets in almost two decades, and they rarely show up in the Hemmings Motor News classifieds, on eBay Motors, or on Bring a Trailer.
 I’m also pretty sure I’ve never seen one shown, though I’m not betting against that happening at some point.

-Other X-cars I have written about include the 1983 Buick Skylark T TYPE coupe, the 1980 Chevrolet Citation hatchback sedan, the 1981 Chevrolet Citation X-11 hatchback coupe, and the 1985 Chevrolet Citation II hatchback sedan.
-For some reason, I have yet to write about Pontiac’s Phoenix.
+Other X-cars I have written about include the 1983 Buick Skylark T TYPE coupe, the 1980 Chevrolet Citation hatchback sedan, the 1981 Chevrolet Citation X-11 hatchback coupe, the 1985 Chevrolet Citation II hatchback sedan, and the 1982 Pontiac Phoenix SJ coupe.

 One thought on “1984 Oldsmobile Omega sedan